 DID YOU KNOW?
-Initial drafts of the Tax Cuts and Jobs Act would have imposed a punitive, “first-In, first-out” rule for determining the basis of stock sales and would have unfairly excluded estates and trusts from the new, 20-percent pass-through deduction.
+PIC represents family offices on key tax policies before Congress and Treasury?
+For example, initial drafts of the Tax Cuts and Jobs Act would have imposed a punitive, “first‐In, first‐out” rule for determining the basis of stock sales and would have unfairly excluded estates and trusts from the new, 20‐percent pass‐through deduction.
 PIC ACTION: PIC mobilized its membership and worked with other trade groups to successfully strike these harmful provisions from the final bill.

 WHY JOIN PIC?

-PIC is the recognized authority on both legislative and regulatory issues affecting single family offices, as well as the primary resource for disseminating information on compliance matters.
+PIC is the recognized authority on legislative and regulatory issues affecting single family offices and the primary resource for disseminating information on compliance matters.

 MEMBERSHIP AND DUES